-Models are containers for physical objects, such as parts, welds, and joints that you can use to organize your workspace and group your assets.
-While models can often contain connected parts, known as an assembly, models can contain any number of individual parts and other objects, such as scripts, and attachments.
+Models are containers for physical objects that you can use to organize your workspace and group your assets, such as parts, welds, or joints.
+While models often contain connected parts known as an assembly, they can also contain any number of individual parts or objects, such as scripts, attachments, or other models.

-Characters, such as avatars or NPCs, are a single Model containing the appropriate humanoid parts, joints, and additional components:
+To demonstrate, avatar characters are a single Model containing the appropriate humanoid parts, joints, and scripts necessary for runtime behavior:

 Create models